 Liberty Bay and its tributaries are located both within and outside of the city limits of Poulsbo, and are identified within Water Resource Area (WRIA) 15.
-Liberty Bay is about 4 miles long and 3⁄4 mile wide.
+Liberty Bay is about 4 miles long and $\frac{3}{4}$ mile wide.
 The deepest point is 39' at its center.
 Extensive tide flats cover much of the northern Liberty Bay at low tide.
 Circulation is somewhat limited due to the enclosed shape of the bay.

 The Liberty Bay watershed is about 22,000 acres.
-There are nine primary streams in the watershed, five of which are all or partly located in Poulsbo: There are six major creeks in the watershed: Little Scandia Creek, Big Scandia Poulsbo Creek, Bjorgen Creek, Daniels Creek, Dogfish Creek (including all major tributaries), Barrantes Creek, and Johnson Creek.
+There are nine primary streams in the watershed, five of which are all or partly located in Poulsbo: Poulsbo Creek, Bjorgen Creek, Dogfish Creek Barrantes Creek, and Johnson Creek.
 At 4,700 acres, the largest drainage in the watershed is Dogfish Creek, which forms the head of Liberty Bay.

-Over 50% of the historically forested watershed is now developed, with over 4730% of that area classified as impervious.
+Over 50% of the historically forested watershed is now developed, with over 30% of that area classified as impervious.
 Most of the highly developed areas are concentrated near Poulsbo and Keyport.
 Concentrated forests and small farms cover the rest of the watershed.